 There are reasons for all the provisions on pesticide product labels that require applicators to wear Personal Protective Equipment (PPS).
 The warnings on labels also play a critical role in alerting applicators of situations to avoid in order to prevent risky exposure incidents.
 The President’s Cancer Panel has even suggested avoiding food grown with pesticides to decrease the risk of environmentally-induced cancers.

-These risks are especially worrisome for infants and growing children, because children eat more relative to their body weight than adults, and children’s organs are less efficient in detoxifying pesticides than in adults.
-We already know that common levels of exposure to certain insecticides can reduce a child’s IQ by 4 to 7 points — a reduction comparable to that triggered by WWII lead exposure levels.
+These risks are especially worrisome for infants and growing children, because children eat more relative to their body weight than adults, and children’s organs are less efficient in detoxifying pesticides than is the case during adulthood.
+We already know that common levels of exposure to certain insecticides can reduce a child’s IQ by 4 to 7 points — a reduction comparable to that triggered by lead exposure levels through the 1970s.
 Plus, a growing body of evidence links prenatal and early-life pesticide exposures to heightened risk of autism, ADHD, asthma, food allergies, diabetes and obesity.

-Better understanding the impact of pesticide exposure in pregnancy, on childbirth, and child development is the focus of The Heartland Study, our flagship project, and our scientists continue to identify new opportunities for HHRA to protect public health.
+Deepening understanding of the impact of pesticide exposures during pregnancy on newborn health and children’s development is the focus of The Heartland Study, our flagship project.
+Our scientists and clinicians continue to identify new opportunities for HHRA to protect public health.
 The public health challenges that concern us include:

 Find out More About...